-Some initial measures to improve market risk were introduced by Basel 2.5.
+Some initial measures to improve market risk were introduced by the BCBS in 2009 (known as "Basel 2.5").
 The BCBS recognised that these incremental changes to the market risk framework were only temporary, and that further measures were required to improve trading book capital requirements.
-The Fundamental Review of the Trading Book was published on 14 January 2016.
-The framework was thereafter revised on the 14 January 2019 to address issues that the Basel Committee identified in the course of monitoring the implementation and impact of the framework.
-The proposed implementation date for South Africa is 1 January 2023.
+The new market risk framework ("Fundamental Review of the Trading Book") was published on 14 January 2016.
+The framework was thereafter revised on 14 January 2019 to address issues that the BCBS identified in the course of monitoring the implementation and impact of the framework.
+The proposed implementation date for South Africa has been revised to 1 January 2024.
+The PA has advised that the effective date for the capitalisation requirements will be determined in line with other major jurisdictions and trading partners of South Africa and will not be effective earlier than 1 January 2025.